Saint Mary's Gaels men's basketball

 The Saint Mary's Gaels men's basketball team represents Saint Mary's College in Moraga, California, competing in the West Coast Conference of the NCAA.
 The team plays home games in the University Credit Union Pavilion, capacity 3,500; it is one of the smaller gyms in the WCC.
-Their head coach is Randy Bennett, who is the school's all-time wins leader.
-The Gaels have appeared in thirteen NCAA Tournaments—1959, 1989, 1997, 2005, 2008, 2010, 2012, 2013, 2017, 2019, 2022, 2023, 2024, and 2025.
+Their head coach is Mickey McConnell, he replaced Randy Bennett, who is the school's all-time wins leader.
+The Gaels have appeared in fifteen NCAA Tournaments—1959, 1989, 1997, 2005, 2008, 2010, 2012, 2013, 2017, 2019, and every tournament from 2022 to 2026.

 On March 1, 2013, they were placed on probation by the NCAA for four years due to rules violations.

 Their two historic rivals are the San Francisco Dons and the Santa Clara Broncos, two other Catholic schools in the San Francisco Bay Area that are in the WCC.
 More recently, the Saint Mary's Gaels have developed a rivalry with the Gonzaga University Bulldogs of Spokane, Washington.

 History

-Recent success
+Early History: 1959-2000

+Saint Mary's College of California's basketball program boasts a history dating back to the early 20th century.
+While maintaining a consistent presence in collegiate basketball, the 1959 season stands out as a landmark achievement.
+Led by coach James Weaver, the Gaels achieved a remarkable feat by advancing to the NCAA Tournament's Elite Eight.
+This deep tournament run remains one of the program's most celebrated accomplishments, showcasing the team's talent and solidifying Saint Mary's place in the annals of West Coast basketball history.
+The foundation laid in these early years, including the 1959 success, has contributed to the program's continued growth and competitiveness in the modern era.

+The 1980s and 1990s saw Saint Mary's maintain a competitive presence in the West Coast Conference (WCC).
+This era was marked by periods of both rebuilding and resurgence, with the Gaels achieving notable success by capturing WCC tournament titles in 1980, 1989, and 1997.
+These championships earned Saint Mary's automatic bids to the NCAA Tournament, providing valuable national exposure and solidifying their status as a force within the conference.
+While consistent NCAA Tournament appearances were not a hallmark of every season, these WCC titles represent significant high points and demonstrate the program's ability to compete for championships during this era.